kvrivas854/brewery-map/README.md

 ### Overview
 This application presents the user with local brewery locations, so that they can plan trips to these destinations accordingly.
-The user searches for locations by zipcode, and breweries within that zipcode are listed and appear on a localized map display.
+The user searches for locations by zip code, and breweries within that zipcode are listed and appear on a localized map display.
 Listed information includes the brewery's name, address, phone number, the type of brewery that they are, and a link to their website.

 ### User-Story
 As a frequent traveler and avid beer drinker,